-Here in Ireland we have for a very long time been lovers of Spanish red wines and this is borne out by the numbers, we are Spain’s 20th largest market, and which is an absolutely huge figure given our small population.
+Here in Ireland we have for a very long time been lovers of Spanish wines - especially Spanish red wines - and this is borne out by the numbers, we are Spain’s 20th largest market, and which is an absolutely huge figure given our small population.

 Of course a great deal of this can be attributed to the popularity of the wines of Rioja, but to say the story stops there would be ignoring the renaissance that has taken place in Spanish winemaking over the past two decades.

 Luzon Solana (€8.99 down from €12.99) is from Jumilla in Southeast Spain where the climate is continental verging on to arid, moderated by the proximity of the Mediterranean.